tao54tao/foodi/README.md

 # Project Web App with React

-This is a project made for BU MET Web Application Development. <br>
+This is a project made for BU MET CS 601 - Web Application Development. <br>
 use `npm install` in the project directory to install required dependencies <br>
 use `npm start` in the project directory to run locally at http://localhost:3000 <br>
 page is also published at [https://tao54tao.github.io/foodi](https://tao54tao.github.io/foodi)